 1. The Maasai in Kenya and Tanzania — Female Genital Mutilation

-2. The suri and the Surma tribes in Ethiopia — Men fighting to impress a lady for marriage
+2. The Suri and the Surma tribes in Ethiopia — Men fighting to impress a lady for marriage

 3. Hamer tribe in South-western Ethiopia – Women bull jumping

 4. The Zulu tribes in South Africa — circumcision rites

 Zulu teenage boys have to undergo a bizarre circumcision rite to become men.
 Normally in Zulu, these boys will be abducted and then taken to a secret place that can only be accessed by elderly women who bring them food and drinks.
 They are then covered in white dust before being allowed to use sharp blades or rocks to circumcise themselves.
 As a result, most of them generally end up having disfigured genitals; and some even die during the process.
-The wounds are normally treated and dressed using mad or animal waste, and may take up-to four months before these boys are completely healed.
+The wounds are normally treated and dressed using mad or animal waste and may take up-to four months before these boys are completely healed.

 5. The Hausa tribes in Nigeria — Bloody boxing

 The Saharan Hausa people have their own traditional boxing practice that they call Dambe.
-This sport, though considered illegal, is still practiced by some people and it generally involves using feet, head and fist to hit an opponent.
-They also use a Dambe Karfe ( a hand-held puncing) or a mazagi (a fist layer with protruding pieces of glasses) to pound on their enemies.
+This sport, though considered illegal, is still practiced by some people and it generally involves using feet, head, and fist to hit an opponent.
+They also use a Dambe Karfe ( a hand-held punching) or a mazagi (a fist layer with protruding pieces of glasses) to pound on their enemies.
 Even though it may seem like a dangerous game, some Hausa people still enjoy this sport and will even pay to watch or participate in it.

-6. The Pokot tribes in Kenya and Uganda — cattle rustling
+6. The Pokot tribes in Kenya and Uganda — Cattle Rustling

 The Pokot tribes in Kenya and Uganda are commonly known for their perfect nomadic life.
 They will move from place to place in search of water and pastures for their cattle, and some will even move around for several days.
-This might seem quite normal to lots of people, but their habit of killing each other just to steal cattle is what should be considered uncivilised.
+This might seem quite normal to lots of people, but their habit of killing each other just to steal cattle is what should be considered uncivilized.
 Contrary to what most people think, a Pokot will at any time find this practice to be perfectly normal, and he would not hesitate to kill a person from another tribe once he notices that the person has a large herd of cattle.